 Having invested heavily in marketing, the US had quickly emerged as TAILORED ATHLETE’s biggest country for sales.
 With Harry wanting to offer cheaper and quicker shipping to American customers, “it made sense to have another warehouse there.”

 TAILORED ATHLETE now has two websites – one for the US, and one for the UK and rest of the world.
-Both run on Shopify, meaning they can integrate with James and James’s order fulfilment software quickly.
-This integration automatically sends online orders to the right warehouse for pick, pack and dispatch, and ensures stock levels in Shopify and the fulfilment centres are kept in sync, in real time.
+Both run on Shopify, meaning they can integrate with James and James’s order fulfillment software quickly.
+This integration automatically sends online orders to the right warehouse for pick, pack and dispatch, and ensures stock levels in Shopify and the fulfillment centers are kept in sync, in real time.

 Regaining time to improve operations

 James and James’s software has brought many unexpected benefits to TAILORED ATHLETE too.